Ngonal/IT-Portfolio/Layer 1 - Physical/Outage-Unpowered-Switching-Device/README.md

 > 💡 **Quick Tip(s):** A cable connects two devices.
 If the link doesn't come up, the fault could be the cable, the local interface, or **the remote device on the other end**.
 Swap with a known-good cable first:
 > - If the link comes up → Original cable was faulty
 > - Link remains down → Investigate both the local port and the far-end device

-## Conclusion
-The root cause was a combination of Layer 1 failures:
-1. **Physical:** Disconnected cable and unpowered switch
-2. **Administrative:** Interface in `shutdown` state

-All three conditions required correction to restore full connectivity.

 ---